Dhanbad district: History

 However, on 24 October 1956 Dhanbad was declared a District on the Recommendation of the State Reconstitution Commission vide notification 1911.
 Its geographical length, extending from north to south, was 43 miles and breadth 47 miles, stretching across east to west.
 In 1991 a part of Dhanbad was sliced away from Bokaro district, diminishing thereby its total area to 2995 km2.

 Earlier, the district was split into two sub – divisions – Dhanbad Sadar and Baghmara.
 The former incorporated 6 blocks, while the latter had four and together they enclosed 30 Nagar Palikas, 228 Panchayats and 1654 villages.
 The then vastness of the district called for two police headquarters, based at Bokaro and Dhanbad respectively.
 Meanwhile, the district as its stands today, has only one sub-division called the Dhanbad Sadar.
 There are presently, 8 blocks here viz.
 Jharia, Baghmara, Dhanbad, Nirsa, Govindpur, Baliapur, Tundi, and Topchanchi.
 The blocks in turn have 181 panchayats and 1348 villages.
 As per the 1991 Census, the total population of the districts stands at 19,49,526 of which the number of males have been recorded as 10,71,913 along with 8,77,613 females.
 There are 100850 acre of hillocks and 56454 acre of forests.
 It is about 500–1000 feet above Sea level.
 Its soil is, by and large lateritic in nature.

 The district is currently a part of the Red Corridor.

 Geography

-The district is bounded on the west by Giridih and Bokaro on the north by Giridih and Dumka and on the east and south by Purulia district of West Bengal.
+The district is bounded on the west by Hazaribagh and Bokaro on the north by Giridih and Jamtara and Paschim Barddhaman (West Bengal) on the east and south by Purulia district of West Bengal.
 It is situated in the state of Jharkhand and lies between 23°37'3" N and 24°4' N latitude and between 86°6'30" E and 86°50' E longitude.